Zeppelin LZ 120 Bodensee: Design

 Zeppelin LZ 120 Bodensee arriving in Berlin on her maiden voyage from Friedrichshafen, a distance of about 450 mi, in six hours.

-The Bodensee, designed by Paul Jaray, had an innovative hull shape of relatively low fineness ratio, (ratio of length to diameter).
+Bodensee, designed by Paul Jaray, had an innovative hull shape of relatively low fineness ratio, (ratio of length to diameter).
 This was arrived at after wind-tunnel tests conducted at the University of Göttingen had shown that this would reduce drag.
 The framework consisted of eleven 17-sided main transverse frames with a secondary ring frame in each bay, connected by longitudinal girders with a stiffening keel.

 The forward-mounted control car was combined with the passenger accommodation and was constructed as an integral part of the hull structure rather than being suspended beneath it.
 Passenger accommodation consisted of five compartments seating four people and a VIP cabin for one.
 An additional six passengers could be carried on wicker chairs in the gangway between the compartments.
 A galley and toilets were also fitted.

 It was powered by four 260 hp Maybach Mb.IVa engines, two in a centrally mounted aft gondola driving a single 5.2 m diameter two-bladed pusher propeller, the other two in a pair of amidships engine cars mounted either side of the hull.
 These drove 3.2 m two-bladed propellers via a reversing gearbox to enable reverse thrust for manoeuvering when landing.

 A sister-ship LZ 121 Nordstern, similar to the lengthened Bodensee but with modified passenger accommodation, was completed in 1920.